Brandon-Rozek/website/content/blog/mirror-public-repositories.md

 Alternatively, you can use a self-hosted git server instance such as [Forgejo](https://forgejo.org/) to set up pull mirrors through the migration tool.
 As of the time of writing, this is what I currently do with repositories at https://git.brandonrozek.com/github

+I do recommend only mirroring/pulling infrequently such as weekly.
+We don't want to induce unnecessary load on these centralized services.